-For the purposes of reporting under SLC 49, High Voltage (HV) includes all voltage levels above 1,000 volts up to and including 20kV.
-The "lower boundary" of HV systems should be taken as the supply terminals of customers supplied at HV, and in other situations as the load side terminals of the protection equipment connected to the secondary side (lower voltage) of distribution transformers respectively.
-Where the transformer does not have any secondary side protection equipment then the boundary shall be the bolted connection between the transformer tail and the lower voltage busbar.
+For the purposes of reporting under SLC 49, high voltage (HV) includes all voltage levels above 1,000 volts up to and including 20kV.
+The "lower boundary" of HV systems should be taken as the supply terminals of customers supplied at HV, and in other situations as the load-side terminals of the protection equipment connected to the secondary side (lower voltage) of distribution transformers respectively.
+Where the transformer does not have any secondary-side protection equipment, the boundary shall be the bolted connection between the transformer tail and the lower voltage busbar.
 The "upper boundary" should in general be taken as the busbar side of lower voltage switchgear of transformers whose primary voltage is EHV or above and whose secondary voltage is HV.
-If no secondary switchgear exists, the "upper boundary" should be taken as the secondary side terminals of the EHV or above transformer; incidents on the system connected to the secondary voltage terminals of the transformer should be reported as HV incidents and not as EHV or 132 kV incidents.
+If no secondary-side terminals of the EHV or above transformer: incidents on the system connected to the secondary voltage terminals of the transformer should be reported as HV incidents and not as EHV or 132 kV incidents.